an-sche/Slide/docs/enemies.md

 **Properties:**
 - `Waypoint[]` — ordered list; each waypoint has a `Position` (Vector2) and a `Speed` (float) to travel *to* it
-- `PatrolEndBehavior` — what happens when the last waypoint is reached:
+- `PatrolEndBehavior` — what happens when the path end is reached:
-  - `Loop` — return to waypoint[0] and continue indefinitely
+  - `Loop` — jump back to waypoint[0] and continue indefinitely
+  - `Reverse` — reverse direction and ping-pong along the same path
   - `Disappear` — enemy is instantly removed (future: smoke effect)

 **Notes:**
 - Enemy starts at `waypoint[0]` when placed
 - No idle time — the enemy moves continuously
-- Waypoints are defined in code for now; the level editor (Milestone 8) adds click-to-place

 ---